 Overview of Procedure

 A fistula-in-ano typically results from presence of a previous peri-anal abscess, however, other causes such as inflammatory bowel disease (Ulcerative Colitis or Crohn’s Disease), trauma, or radiation changes should be considered.
+A digital rectal examination and proctoscopy should also be performed to assess the integrity of the bowel mucosa for signs of inflammatory bowel disease or any evidence of internal fistula openings.

 The Goodsall Rule

-The Goodsall rule (FIg. 1) can be used clinically to predict the trajectory of a fistula tract, depending on the location of the external opening:
+The Goodsall rule (Fig. 1) can be used clinically to predict the trajectory of a fistula tract, depending on the location of the external opening:

 - External opening posterior to the transverse anal line – fistula tract will follow a curved course to the posterior midline